*People must care because about 2,609 people have read this post*

 Of all the problems attorney has seen over several decades, the problems around children tend to generate the worst issues, followed by physical harm, financial issues, and alcohol or drug use.

-And remarkably, attorney has seen clients REFUSE to take what he/she is entitled to, and then SETTLE a case by using an attorney who ONLY settles cases--- in other words, the attorney is not a litigator.
-That is absurd.
+And remarkably, attorney has seen clients REFUSE to take what he/she is entitled to, and then SETTLE a case by using an attorney who is or was a mediator, --- in other words, the attorney is not acting as a litigator for the client?

 If you are entitled to something, why would you pay someone to settle a case when you could have settled it without help????
 Collaborative law and mediation means if you don't settle the case using whomever you hired, those attorneys cannot represent you in court anyway.